Words related to ex-

 In Middle English with a wide range of meanings now obsolete: "to empty, rid, take out, remove, discharge from the body, send away; eject or banish; destroy, erase; depart from or abandon, go away."
-Current sense corresponds to Old French eviter with which it perhaps was confused.
+The current sense corresponds to Old French eviter with which it perhaps was confused.
 Related: Avoided; avoiding.

 late 14c., awarden, "decide after careful observation," from Anglo-French awarder, from Old North French eswarder (Old French esgarder) "decide, judge, give one's opinion" (after careful consideration), from es- "out" (see ex-) + warder "to watch," a word from Germanic (see ward (n.)).
 Related: Awarded; awarding.